 The BSUK companies' relationship with HMRC is governed by the Business Conduct guidelines.
 Staff are expected to behave in an ethical manner and must be open and honest in their dealings with all third parties, including HMRC.
-Bridgestone staff must seek a constructive relationship with staff of the tax authority.
+Bridgestone staff must seek a constructive relationship with staff of the tax authority, in particular its Customer Compliance Manager.